davidosomething/EasyClipRing.vim/README.md

 Autocomplete style vim pop-up menu for your registers.
 See screenshot in the [Usage](#usage) section.

+This plugin requires Vim 7.4.774 or neovim for the `v:completed_item` feature.

 This plugin requires [vim-easyclip](https://github.com/svermeulen/vim-easyclip) which requires [vim-repeat](https://github.com/tpope/vim-repeat)